Welcome to the RRDi official web site. Finding the Cure.

 Rosacea is a chronic and sometimes progressive disorder of the face, characterized by some or all of the following symptoms:

 "Rosacea is probably a collection of many different diseases that are lumped together inappropriately."
 Zoe Diana Draelos, MD.
 Dr. Draelos is a member of the ROSIE [ROSacea International Expert] Group that says the subtype classification of rosacea is controversial.
 Dr. Draelos is also a member of the RRDi MAC.
-Just because you have a red face might mean you have another skin condition besides rosacea.
+Just because you have a red face might mean you have another skin condition besides or with rosacea, since other skin conditions may co-exist with rosacea, mimic rosacea or may be a rosacea variant.

 "Rosacea is a multifactorial, hyper-reactivity, vascular and neural based disease with a broad range of facial manifestations where normal vasodilation is greater and more persistent and involves an autoimmune component of microscopic amounts of extravasated plasma induce localized dermal inflammation that may induce repeated external triggers, vasodilation, telangiectasias, redness with eventual fibrosis and hypertrophic scarring of the dermis."
 Sandra Cremers, M.D., F.A.C.S., RRDi MAC Member.

 Rosacea Differentiation and Misdiagnosis

 Sometimes rosacea is misdiagnosed.
 No one really knows what causes rosacea and there are a number of theories for your consideration.
 Our latest article on this subject, Rosacea Theories Revisited is worth your time to consider.

 What will the RRDi Do For Me?